defname/clieditor/README.md

 ### `main.c`
 Entry point of the application.
 Initializes all systems, loads the file, and runs the main loop.

+## Questionable Design Choices

+### UTF8 Support
+I had no idea how UTF-8 actually worked in C, so I quickly threw together an `UTF8Char` struct and `UTF8String` containers built from it.
+To be fair, they turned out to be quite robust and easy to use — which is the good part.
+The bad part is that I now use at least 5 bytes per character, which blows up memory usage pretty fast.
+For example, the release build needs around *600 MB* to load a *100 MB* file, which seems… a bit much.

 ## License